Categories

 Author

-"This is a very special project for me.
-I've been thinking about this story for over thirty years.
-Now, thanks to the publisher, I can finally tell it," said Doug Smith.
-"For the past thirty years, I've been drawing comics about people in tight suits fighting each other, which is fun, but in my head, I've always had people in long coats, skeleton trees, and all kinds of strange little creatures.
-I've always wanted to tell that kind of story, but I couldn't find the right platform.
-But now, as more and more people start to pay attention to comics beyond tight suits and capes, I can finally pour out all these ideas."
+“This is a very special project for me.
+I’ve been conceiving this story for over thirty years, and now, thanks to my publisher, I can finally tell it,” said Dow Smith.
+“For the past three decades, I’ve been drawing comics about people in spandex duking it out—fun as that is, my mind has been teeming with figures in long coats, skeletal trees, and all sorts of odd little creatures.
+The kind of story I’ve always wanted to tell just couldn’t find the right outlet.
+But now, as more and more people are turning their attention to comics beyond spandex and capes, I can finally let all these ideas pour out.”